Fail Spectacularly

 Despite his severe spinal cord injury and subsequent paralysis, Reeve persisted.
 He kept his self-direction strong and went on to become a well-known disability campaigner around the world.
 Reeve returned to directing and acting, starring in the television remake of Rear Window (1998) and directing In the Gloaming (1997).
 He also appeared in the Superman-themed television series Smallville on multiple occasions and penned two autobiographical books, Still Me and Nothing is Impossible.

 Christopher Reeve tremendously shows us the meaning of Self-Direction.
-Even though he had disabilities that potentially immobilized him, he went on with his life, making a name for himself truly as a real life ‘Superman’.
+Even though he had disabilities that potentially immobilised him, he went on with his life, making a name for himself truly as a real life ‘Superman’.
 Before we conclude, let’s point out the benefits of Self-Direction:

 • The natural development of self-confidence, initiative, perseverance, and life happiness is aided by self-direction.